Define nonverbal communication:

 Every individual is different, all have a unique personality, we all know that.
 Just like everyone might have a different accent it talking style, they have different styles for their nonverbal communications.

-Observation is the key, what means something for someone might be different for someone else.
+Observation is the key, which means something for someone might be different for someone else.
 May it connects or personality, meanings might vary.

 Just to be more close to accuracy make sure that the nonverbal clues are in synchronization with the verbal ones.
 Have you seen Clinton denying a relationship with that woman while his head nodding affirmatively?